el-hult/adventofcode2020/readme.md

 gci day*.py | %{ new-object PSCustomObject -Property  @{file=$_.Name;runtime_millis=(Measure-Command {python $_}).Milliseconds}}
 ```

+# Day 8

+This was boring.
+Lind of like the good ol' bitcode computer from last year.
+Straight forward implementation.

 # Day 7

 Today was quite okay.
 But I still think it is a pain to write graph traversal algorithms.
 I understood already from partA that it made sense to parse the graph so it could be traversed in both directions.